GSA/FM-FMIT-Portal-Cloud-sandbox/README.md

 General Services Administration Financial Management IT web portal.

 ### Key Functions
-GSA Financial Management (FM) communities uses FM IT portal as a primary web site to access all internal FM systems.
+GSA Financial Management (FM) communities use FM IT portal as a primary web site to access all internal FM systems.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See Installing on how to deploy the project on a live system.